 Site : In the heart of the Mâcon wine growing region, South of Burgundy.
 The two villages Viré and Clessé form a unique "terroir" on slopes facing South-East.
 In Viré, the soil is chalky with large layers of clay.
 In Clessé , the soil structure is slightly different with a combination of chalk and clay mixed with liasic marls combined with oyster- fossils which convey to the wine a specific minerality.This is one of the best white wines of the region combining suppleness and minerality.

 Tasting : Pale gold colour.
-Rrefreshing floral fragrances mixed with exotic fruit on a hint of minerality.
-Well-balanced, tense and precise.Refreshing finish with mineral tinges
+Rrefreshing floral fragrances mixed with white and yellow orchard fruit on a hint of minerality.
+Well-balanced and precise.Refreshing finish with lemony tinges

 Food pairing : A fine, dry apéritif, great with light seafood and raw vegetable hors d'oeuvres.